Dhruv0306/SymphonyProject1/docs/api-reference.md

 This document provides detailed information about the Symphony Logo Detection API endpoints.

+## System Overview

+The Symphony Logo Detection System is an enterprise-grade platform that uses 5 sequential YOLO models (YOLOv8s and YOLOv11s variants) for high-accuracy logo detection.
+The system features:

+- **FastAPI Backend** with async processing and WebSocket support
+- **React Frontend** with real-time progress tracking
+- **Batch Processing** with automatic retry and error handling
+- **Admin Dashboard** with comprehensive analytics
+- **Automated Cleanup** via APScheduler for resource management

 ## Authentication

 All API requests require an API key passed in the header: